 Naked In The Sky

 Be warned.
 The name of this place is not a dress code requisite.
 What it is though is a very trendy open terrace complete with an attached bar, lounge and restaurant.
-The view lingers perfectly over Fitzroy below along with the city skyline and Brunswick Street.
+Naked For Satan also has a gorgeous rooftop bar overlooking the city skyline and Brunswick Street.
 To access this coveted area, one must enter a shifty but certified looking lift shaft which the architects assure us are safe.
 Once there you’ll have a choice of over a dozen beers on tap along with in-house infused vodka and Spanish and Australian wines.
 Chase that summer sun by rocking up early to avoid the crowds.

 Address: 285 Brunswick Street, Fitzroy, 3065